-Which is Better – 4G Mobile Broadband or the NBN?
+Which is Better – Home Wireless Broadband or the NBN?

 5G is here and has been in the talk of the technology world for the past few years.
-The hype has been everywhere, promising lightening fast speeds, low latency and high bandwidth.
-5G has been promised as the ultimate internet solution, blowing out current wireless and wired connections, including the National Broadband Network (NBN).
+It promises lightening fast speeds, low latency and high bandwidth.
+5G can be a viable ultimate internet solution, blowing out current wireless and wired connections, including the National Broadband Network (NBN).
+Plus, if you move it comes with you!

-You stream ultra high definition videos with hardly any issues, you game over the Internet, you do all the things your smartphone can handle network-wise without any issues.
-So what’s so bad about 4G?
+You’ll be able to stream ultra high definition videos with hardly any issues, you can game over the Internet, you do all the things your smartphone can handle network-wise without any issues.
+So what’s so bad about home wireless broadband?

-The fact is that 4G is pretty great, and can serve as a solid alternative to the NBN, if not a better overall option.
-In other words, while 5G still costs a fortune, 4G can give you that right now at a cheaper price.
+The fact is that 5G is pretty great, and can serve as a solid alternative to the NBN, if not a better overall option.
+In other words, if you’re an average internet user, you probably wont notice a difference.

-Let’s see how 4G mobile broadband stacks up against the NBN, and we think you shouldn’t abandon your 4G network just yet.
+Let’s see how 5G mobile broadband stacks up against the NBN, and we think you shouldn’t abandon your 4G network just yet.

 The NBN